nosana-ci/pipeline-templates/templates/Mistral-7B-Instruct-v0.3/README.md

 ## Features

-- **Instruction-Following**: Optimized to effectively follow instructions, enhancing language generation and understanding capabilities.
+- **Instruction-Following**: Optimized to effectively follow instructions, enhancing language generation and understanding capabilities.
 - **Extended Vocabulary**: Supports a vocabulary of 32,768 tokens for improved text generation.
 - **Function Calling**: Capable of function calling, allowing for dynamic interactions.
 - **API Accessibility**: Exposes an OpenAI-compatible API on port **9000**.